justinsisley/mercenary/packages/mercenary-core/readme.md

 To build all static assets and start the production server, run `npm run prod`.

-Once your __deploy.js__ file is configured, you can deploy a Docker container running in production mode to AWS EBS using `npm run deploy`.
+Once your __config.js__ file is configured, you can deploy a Docker container running in production mode to AWS EBS using `npm run deploy`.
+See "Configuring Your AWS Infrastructure for Deployment" below for important configuration information.

 To test the Docker container locally, run `npm run docker` to generate a Dockerfile.
 Then run something like: